AlRuh-ux/devops-assignment/README.md

 # Hextris Deployment Playbook

 This README documents the exact workflow used to provision infrastructure on DigitalOcean, push container images, install the required Kubernetes add-ons, and deploy the Hextris web application.
-It consolidates the step-by-step notes from the original run and ties them back to the files that live in this repository so the entire process is repeatable.

 ---